jgollhardt/frstack/README.md

 ### TODO

-If you are looking to dig in and contribute pull requests are welcome.
+If you are looking to contribute pull requests are welcome.
 Things that need to be done:

 * Start migration of instances to Docker, and then eventually to Kubernetes.
 The image now has docker installed ready to go
 * Make this work on both Debian / Centos / Ubuntu 15.x etc. (anything that supports systemd).
 * policy agents install is not working / not completing.
 It installs the agent software but does not configure
 * looks like the HOSTNAME needs to be set to the fqdn on the machine /etc/sysconfig/network  or openam config bombs out This is fixed for Vagrant by setting config.vm.hostname.
 Will need a fix for other environments
 * tomcat agent installer does not put filter in global web.xml.
-Need to fix up apps web.xml
+Need to fix up apps web.xml.
+Apparenty 4.0 deprecates global web.xml?
 * Configure sample policies
 * Add HA, multi-master replication, et
 * Add some sample apps